 For a further assessment of model performance three independent 10-fold cross-validations were performed.
-Results are summarised in Table 2 and Figure 7.
+Results are summarised in Table 2 and Figure 6.
 All correlations of predicted with experimental values are statistically highly significant with a p-value < 2.2e-16.
-This was observed for compounds close and more distant to the applicability domain.
+This is observed for compounds close and more distant to the applicability domain.

-Table 2: Results (mean and standard deviation) from 50 independent 10-fold crossvalidations
+Table 2: Results from 3 independent 10-fold crossvalidations